-Water usage declined by 40,000 m3 year on year to 1,320,000 m3.
-As a result of the Yamaha Group's efforts to achieve the target of Zero Emissions through reuse of resources and other measures, final disposal at landfills was 4.9 tons, down by 2.8 tons from the previous fiscal year.
-Emissions of chemical substances increased by 4 tons to 56 tons.
+As a result of the Yamaha Group's efforts to achieve the target of Zero Emissions through reuse of resources and other measures, final disposal at landfills was 13.5 tons, up by 8.7 tons from the previous fiscal year.
+Emissions of chemical substances decreased by 11 tons to 45 tons.

 |Environmental Conservation Effects|